cuongpiger/kolla-ansible/doc/source/reference/logging-and-monitoring/central-logging-guide.rst

    X-Compute-Request-Id: req-c076b50a-6a22-48bf-8810-b9f41176a6d5

-Taking the value of ``X-Compute-Request-Id``, enter the value into the OpenSearch Dashboards search bar, minus the leading ``req-``.
-Assuming some basic filters have been added as shown in the previous section, OpenSearch Dashboards should now show the path this request made through the OpenStack deployment, starting at a ``nova-api`` on a control node, through the ``nova-scheduler``, ``nova-conductor``, and finally ``nova-compute``.
+Taking the value of ``X-Compute-Request-Id``, enter the value into the Kibana search bar, minus the leading ``req-``.
+Assuming some basic filters have been added as shown in the previous section, Kibana should now show the path this request made through the OpenStack deployment, starting at a ``nova-api`` on a control node, through the ``nova-scheduler``, ``nova-conductor``, and finally ``nova-compute``.
 Inspecting the ``Payload`` of the entries marked ``ERROR`` should quickly lead to the source of the problem.

-While some knowledge is still required of how Nova works in this instance, it can still be seen how OpenSearch Dashboards helps in tracing this data, particularly in a large scale deployment scenario.
+While some knowledge is still required of how Nova works in this instance, it can still be seen how Kibana helps in tracing this data, particularly in a large scale deployment scenario.

 Visualize data - Visualize tab
 ------------------------------